 which runs during the “adult” sermon time at the 11am service.

 We currently have two classes – one for children grade 5 and younger,

-and another for grade 6 and older, taught by youth leader Jane Gamble.
+and another for grade 6 and older, taught by our youth leader.

 As Christians in the Lutheran tradition, we offer BAPTISM to all ages - infants, children, or adults.
 Baptism is a sign that Jesus Christ has died for us and claims us as his own.
 We see it as the beginning of our walk with Christ, providing access to the forgiveness of sins and God’s Holy Spirit.
 When you are baptized at Atonement, you become a member of our congregation and the wider family of all Christians.
 Contact the Church Office if you are interested in baptism for you or a family member.

 Even infants can receive baptism, which marks them as part of God’s family of faith - the “holy, catholic church” consisting of all believing Christians.
 Each family that brings a child for baptism commits to raise them up in the faith, to bring them to worship, to teach them to pray and serve God and others, and to help them understand the basics of the faith.
 If that sounds like a tall order, just remember -- we are here to help!
 As your family of faith, we at Atonement are here to stand by you and help you raise your children to live out their baptisms.

 We are here to provide you with a caring, praying community of support